liuxinren456852/lag/lastools-patched/bin/las2las_README.txt

   reads and writes LIDAR data in LAS/LAZ/ASCII format to filter, transform, project, thin, or otherwise modify its contents.
-  Examples are clipping of points to those that lie within a bounding box '-clip 10 10 20 20' or points that are between a certain height '-clip_z 10 100', or dropping points that are a certain return '-drop_return 2', that have a scan angle above some threshold '-drop_scan_angle_above 5', or below some intensity '-drop_intensity_below 15'.
+  Examples are keeping only a;; those points that are within a rextangle '-keep_xy 10 10 20 20' or points that are between a certain height '-keep_z 10 100', or dropping points that are a certain return '-drop_return 2', that have a scan angle above some threshold '-drop_scan_angle_above 5', or below some intensity '-drop_intensity_below 15'.
 Sometimes points are far